-In this tutorial, you will learn how to create and publish a page using code with Umbraco CMS.
+In this tutorial, you will learn how to create and publish a page using Umbraco CMS, all through the power of code!!!!
 Most pages within your Umbraco website will be created by a content editor.
-This is fine for ad-hoc pages, but, let's say you're in the middle of a content migrations from an old CMS and you have thousands of pages to migrate, or you need to frequently import data from a third-party, manually creating pages might not be the most efficient route.
+This is fine for ad-hoc pages, but, let's say you need to perform a content migration.
+You have an old CMS which contains thousands of pages.
+You need to migrate them to your new website.
+Manually copying content might take weeks of effort.
+Writing some code to import the content automatically can be a lot more efficient!
+Another example where creating content via code is handy is around importing data from a third party.
+In these situations, manually creating pages might not be the most efficient route.

 Creating a page programmatically in Umbraco is quite straightforward.
 You will need to use the 'ApplicationContext' API, like so:

 If you are new to Umbraco and you have yet to learn about strongly-typed models and code first, I suggest you read this.
 I've talked for years about the benefits of defining your document-types in code.
-If you don't use strongly-typed models there is a strong possibility that one day your code will break as a content editor has updated a property within Umbraco and now all your hard-coded property names will break.
-To fix this, I strongly suggest you write your Umbraco code to the models the Umbraco Model builder generates.
-Using the example about, this would look like this, assuming we have a strongly-typed model called LandingPage:
+If you don't use strongly-typed models there is a high risk that one day your code will break.
+If a content editor renamed the property within the backend all the code that contained hard-coded property references will not work.
+To avoid these situations, I suggest you write your Umbraco access layer code using models generated by the Umbraco Model builder.
+Using the example above, this would look like this:

-This second way of using reflection using the classes/models Umbraco generates rather than hard-coding them yourself will make your code-base a lot more robust.
-It will make unit testing and finding bugs within your codebase a lot more simple and, basically, everyone at work will think you're some sort of genius rockstar, enjoy!
+Using reflection via models generated with the model's builder to save properties will make your code-base a lot more robust.
+It will make unit testing and finding bugs within your codebase a lot more simple.
+Basically, everyone at work will think you're some sort of genius rockstar 🎤🎤🎤